publu/QIPs/QIP-Procedures.md

 5. Rejected - a QIP that has failed to reach sufficient support from the DAO via voting
 6. Implemented - a QIP that has been released to mainnet

-New proposals must follow the template here.
+New proposals must follow the templates [here](https://github.com/publu/QIPs/tree/main/contents/Templates).

+For new draft proposals, please write "To be assigned" for QIP.

 Quorum standard for all future votes will be a simple majority of participating votes.